saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 4. Story completion rate: The percentage of users who view a Story from start to finish.
 5. Story creation rate: How many users are creating their own Stories.

-To implement proper tracking, I'd work with our data team to set up event tracking for all interactions with the Stories feature.
-We'd use our analytics tools to create a dashboard specifically for monitoring these metrics.
+To implement proper tracking, I would work with our data team to set up event tracking for all interactions with the Stories feature.
+We would use our analytics tools to create a dashboard specifically for monitoring these metrics.

 Qualitative feedback is equally important.
-I'd implement in-app surveys for users who've interacted with the feature to gather their thoughts and suggestions.
-We'd also closely monitor app store reviews and social media mentions for user sentiment about the new feature.
+I would implement in-app surveys for users who've interacted with the feature to gather their thoughts and suggestions.
+We would also closely monitor app store reviews and social media mentions for user sentiment about the new feature.

-Before launch, we'd establish a baseline for our current engagement metrics.
-Post-launch, we'd compare our new metrics against this baseline weekly.
-I'd also set up A/B tests to compare engagement levels between users who have access to the Stories feature and those who don't.
+Before launch, we would establish a baseline for our current engagement metrics.
+Post-launch, we would compare our new metrics against this baseline weekly.
+I would also set up A/B tests to compare engagement levels between users who have access to the Stories feature and those who don't.

-After three months, we'd do a comprehensive analysis.
-If we've hit or exceeded our 20% DAU increase goal and see positive trends in other metrics like time spent in app and feature adoption rate, we'd consider the feature a success.
-However, if we're falling short, we'd dive deeper into the data and user feedback to identify areas for improvement.
+After three months, we would do a comprehensive analysis.
+If we've hit or exceeded our 20% DAU increase goal and see positive trends in other metrics like time spent in app and feature adoption rate, we would consider the feature a success.
+However, if we're falling short, we would dive deeper into the data and user feedback to identify areas for improvement.

-Lastly, I'd ensure we're not just looking at absolute numbers, but also comparing our metrics to industry benchmarks.
+Lastly, I would ensure we're not just looking at absolute numbers, but also comparing our metrics to industry benchmarks.
 For instance, if the average Story completion rate for social media apps is 70%, and we're achieving 80%, that's a strong indicator of success even if our DAU increase is slightly below target.

 This comprehensive approach ensures we're getting a full picture of how the new feature is impacting user engagement, allowing us to make data-driven decisions about further development or iteration."